polcats/SVGMapPathGenerator/README.md

 # SVGCoordinateFinder

- A coordinate finder for the InteractiveSvgMap
+ A coordinate finder for the <a href="https://github.com/polcats/InteractiveSvgMap">InteractiveSvgMap</a>